 Because the infection is transmitted near rivers, many people avoid those areas.
 Not being able to live or to work near a river affects their ability to raise crops.
 Thus, onchocerciasis can contribute to food shortages in some areas.

 Onchocerciasis symptoms occur when the microfilariae die.
 Their death can cause intense itching, which may be the only symptom.
 A rash with redness may develop.
 Over time, the skin may thicken, roughen, and wrinkle.
 It may lose its pigment in patchy spots.
 Lymph nodes, including those in the genital area, may become inflamed and swollen.
-Nodules containing adult worms may be seen or felt under the skin.
+Lumps (nodules) containing adult worms form and may be seen or felt under the skin.
 Usually, these lumps do not cause symptoms.

 Nodules can be removed and checked for adult worms, but this procedure is rarely necessary.

-Theoretically, the following may help reduce the chances of being bitten by a blackfly and thus reduce the risk of infection:
+The following may help reduce the chances of being bitten by a blackfly and thus reduce the risk of infection:

 For treatment of onchocerciasis, ivermectin is given as a single dose by mouth and is repeated every 6 to 12 months until symptoms are gone.
-Ivermectin kills microfilariae, reducing the number of microfilariae in the skin and eyes, and reduces production of microfilariae by adult worms for several months.
+Ivermectin kills microfilariae, reducing the number of microfilariae in the skin and eyes.
+It reduces production of microfilariae by adult worms for several months.
 It does not kill adult worms, but repeated doses decrease their fertility.
 If people with onchocerciasis live in areas of Africa where Loa loa is transmitted, doctors check them for loiasis before giving them ivermectin because ivermectin can cause serious brain inflammation (encephalitis) in people with loiasis.

-Sometimes doctors also give doxycycline (an antibiotic) for 4 to 6 weeks.
-It kills some of the bacteria that live inside the worms and that are essential to the worms' survival.
+Sometimes doctors also treat onchocerciasis with doxycycline (an antibiotic), given for 6 weeks.
+Doxycycline kills bacteria that live inside the worms and that are essential to the worms' survival.
 As a result, many of the adult female worms die, and others produce fewer or no microfilariae.
 Side effects are usually mild.